Auricle (anatomy): In other species

-Visible auricles are a common trait in mammals, particularly placental mammals and marsupials, but are poorly developed or absent in monotremes.
-Marine mammals usually have either reduced auricles or no auricals due to sound travelling differently in water than in air, as well as the fact that auricles would potentially slow them down in the water.
-Skin impressions show large, mouse-like auricles in Spinolestes.
+Visible pinnae are a common trait in therian mammals (placentals and marsupials), but are poorly developed or absent in monotremes.
+Marine mammals usually have either reduced pinnae or no pinnae due to sound travelling differently in water than in air, as well as the fact that auricles would potentially slow them down in the water.
+Skin impressions show large, mouse-like pinnae in Spinolestes.

-External auricles are absent in other tetrapod groups such as reptiles, amphibians, and birds.
+External pinnae are absent in other tetrapod groups such as reptiles, amphibians, and birds.